hysothyrith/control-server/README.md

 cp .env.example .env
 ```

+You have two options for tunneling into the local WebSocket server:

+- localtunnel: no sign-up needed, allows setting a custom subdomain, but doesn’t support setting a region
+- ngrok: requires signing up for a free account, but allows choosing a limited selection of regions for better response time

+Control Server is configured to use localtunnel by default.

+#### Using with ngrok

 Sign up for an [ngrok](https://ngrok.com/) account.
 Then copy your Authtoken from the ngrok dashboard into `.env`.
+Set the `TUNNEL` in `.env` to ngrok.

 ### 3. Control